Juan del Encina

-Juan del Encina (July 12, 1468 – 1529 or 1530) was a composer, poet, and playwright, often called the founder, along with Gil Vicente, of Iberian drama.
+Juan del Encina (12 July 1468 – 1529/1530) was a Spanish composer, poet, priest, and playwright, often credited as the joint-father (even "founder" or "patriarch") of Spanish drama, alongside Gil Vicente.
 His birth name was Juan de Fermoselle.
 He spelled his name Enzina, but this is not a significant difference; it is two spellings of the same sound, in a time when "correct spelling" as we know it barely existed.

 Life

 He was born in 1468 near Salamanca, probably at Encina de San Silvestre, one of at least 7 known children of Juan de Fermoselle, a shoemaker, and his wife.
 He was of Jewish converso descent.
-After leaving Salamanca University sometime in 1492 he became a member of the household of Don Fadrique de Toledo, the second Duke of Alba, although some sources believe that he did not work for the Duke of Alba until 1495.
-A plausible argument is that his first post was as a Corregidor in northern Spain.
+After leaving Salamanca University sometime in 1492 he became a member of the household of Don Fadrique de Toledo, the second Duke of Alba, although some sources believe that he did not work for the Duke until 1495.
+A plausible argument is that his first post was as a corregidor in northern Spain.

-Fermoselle was a Chaplain at the Salamanca Cathedral in the early 1490s.
-It was here that he changed his name from Juan de Fermoselle to Juan del Enzina, or Encina (meaning holm oak) during his stay as Chaplain.
-He was later forced to resign as Chaplain because he was not ordained.
+Fermoselle was a chaplain at Salamanca Cathedral in the early 1490s.
+It was here that he changed his name from Juan de Fermoselle to Juan del Enzina, or Encina (meaning holm oak).
+He was later forced to resign as chaplain because he was not ordained.

 Works

-In 1492 the poet entertained his patron with a dramatic piece, the Triunfo de la fama, written to commemorate the fall of Granada.
+In 1492 Encina entertained his patron with a dramatic piece, the Triunfo de la fama, written to commemorate the fall of Granada.
 In 1496 he published his Cancionero, a collection of dramatic and lyrical poems.
-He then applied for the cantor post at Salamanca Cathedral, but the position was divided among three singers, including his rival Lucas Fernandez.
+He then applied for the cantor post at Salamanca Cathedral, but the position was divided among three singers, including his rival Lucas Fernández.

-While working for the Duke of Alba, Encina was the program director, along with Lucas Fernandez.
+While working for the Duke of Alba, Encina was the program director, along with Fernández.
 Here Encina wrote pastoral eclogues, the foundation of Spanish secular drama.
 Encina's plays are predominantly based on shepherds and unrequited love.

 Encina was ambitious, looking to be promoted based on preferment, so around 1500 he relocated to Rome, where he apparently served in the musical establishments of several cardinals or noblemen.
-Encina was appointed to the Archdiaconate of Malaga Cathedral by Julius II in 1508.
+Encina was appointed to the Archdiaconate of Málaga Cathedral by Pope Julius II in 1508.

-In 1518 he resigned from position at Malaga for a simple benefice at Moron, and the following year he went to Jerusalem, where he sang his first mass.
-He also wrote about the events during his pilgrimage to Jerusalem in Tribagia o Via Sacra de Hierusalem.
-In 1509 he had held a lay canonry at Málaga; in 1519 he was appointed by Leon for the priorship of Leon Cathedral.
-His last job was recorded as being in Leon, where he is thought to have died towards the end of 1529.
+In 1518 he resigned from position at Málaga for a simple benefice at Morón, and the following year he went to Jerusalem, where he sang his first mass.
+He wrote about the events during his pilgrimage to Jerusalem in Tribagia o Via Sacra de Hierusalem.
+In 1509 he had held a lay canonry at Málaga; in 1519 he was appointed to the priorship of León Cathedral.
+His last job was recorded as being in León, where he is thought to have died towards the end of 1529.